vyuh-tech/vyuh/packages/system/vyuh_core/README.md

 ### Custom Content Layout

-Create a custom layout for your content:
+Layouts are used to configure the visual layout of a content item.
+You can have a default layout and also create custom layouts for your content types.

 ```dart
 @JsonSerializable()